asemic-horizon/stanton/README.md

 Python will actually only read the first column; the second says `=INDIRECT()` to the cell name so we can watch the numbers shuffle in one place, but that's optional.

-To run simulations, we import the `Greenbox` and `Bluebox` classes from the `greenbox` module and use them as follows:
+To run simulations, we import the `Greenbox` and `Bluebox` classes from the `greenbox` module and use them in script mode as follows:

     from greenbox import *
     import xlwings as xw